 Valerie was a Resident Fellow at the Institute of Politics at Harvard Kennedy School and served on the National Board of the Women’s Leadership Forum of the Democratic National Committee.
 For more than twenty years, she was Executive Vice President of Joe Slade White & Company, a media consulting firm, where she worked on the creation and implementation of messaging for political candidates.

 As a partner at Owens Patrick Leadership Seminars, Valerie has consulted and presented on communication skills in the workplace, with an emphasis on coaching women to project confidence in a business environment.
 For more than twenty years, she trained women across the world on how to engage in and influence the political process.
 She worked extensively with Women’s Campaign International in countries such as Liberia, Venezuela, Romania, and Taiwan teaching women how to organize and develop communication and political skills.
 Valerie conducted intensive residential training courses for Afghan diplomats and civil servants organized by the Italian National School of Administration and the Italian Ministry of Foreign Affairs.

-In September 2016, Valerie was nominated and served as U.S. Senior Advisor to the United Nations 71st General Assembly.
-While at the UN she represented the U.S. government when, among other things, she delivered three interventions to the General Assembly on topics such as The International Court of Justice and human rights.
-Valerie also delivered remarks to designated committees of the UN as the U.S. delegate.
-In addition, during her time at the UN, Valerie conducted a training seminar for New York’s Homeland Security team, as part of their Leadership Education and Development program.
+In 2016, Valerie was nominated and served as U.S. Senior Advisor to the United Nations General Assembly 71.
+As Senior Advisor, she represented the U.S. government when, among other things, she delivered three interventions to the General Assembly on topics such as The International Court of Justice and Human Rights, and delivered remarks to designated committees of the U.N.
+Valerie also presented to the New York Homeland Security team as part of their Leadership Education and Development program.

-She is a graduate of the University of Delaware, and is married to Jack Owens, an attorney and businessman.
+Valerie is a graduate of the University of Delaware.
+In 2018, her alma mater awarded her an honorary Doctorate of Laws.
+She is married to Jack Owens, an attorney and businessman.
 They have three children.